CreativePenguins/TwitterEngine/README.txt

 up to the next class on Feb 4.
 I don't have any concerns about finishing this, just wanted to let George know the situation.

-For now this code will just take one tween at a time, it can be later expanded into being able to read from file and mark all tweets with different properties.
+For now this code will just take one tweet at a time, it can be later expanded into being able to read from file and mark all tweets with different properties.

 ********************************************************************************